akashacms/akasharender/guide/2-setup.html.md

 The `akasha.Configuration` object contains all the data describing the rendering of input files to produce an output - such as an eBook or website.

 The first section we show tells AkashaRender the input directories to use, and their purpose.
 These commands aren't entirely necessary, because of the baked-in default directory names.
 But, if you need to change the names you can use these functions.

-The `.use` method declares a plugin to use in the rendering.
-Plugins extend AkashaRender's capabilities adding useful functionality, such as breadcrumb trail generation, or supporting embedding content from 3rd party services like Youtube.

 The `.setMahabhutaConfig` method is necessary for the Mahabhuta DOM processing engine.
 Mahabhuta supports a jQuery-like API for processing HTML during the rendering process.
 Because it uses Cheerio under-the-covers, the values specified in this object actually from the Cheerio project.